nestordemeure/impersonator/readme.md

 See the `John Doe` folder for a small example.

+See [this page of the documentation](docs/adding%20a%20persona.md) for a detailled guide to add new personas to the application.

 ## Inner-Workings

 When a persona is created, its texts are split into chunks that are stored in a [vector database](https://www.pinecone.io/learn/vector-database/) for easy retrieval.